General Medicine Faculty

 Fellowship Co-Director; Associate Professor of Pediatrics and of Population and Family Health

 Melissa Stockwell, MD, MPH, is Program Co-Director and Director for the General Pediatrics Fellowship.
 She is Associate Professor of Pediatrics and of Population and Family Health.
-Dr. Stockwell trained in Pediatrics at Massachusetts General Hospital and completed the GP fellowship at CUMC.
+Dr. Stockwell trained in Pediatrics at Massachusetts General Hospital and completed the GP fellowship at CUIMC.
 Dr. Stockwell's research focuses on improving vaccination coverage of disadvantaged pediatric, adolescent and maternal populations through the use of health technology and improving health literacy.
 She is also the medical director of the NYP Immunization Registry.
 She actively participates in the Academic Pediatric Association Fellowship Directors' Group.

 Jocelyn Brown, MD